 I am an interdisciplinary scholar of religion and culture with a focus on ethnographic, qualitative research that bridges the humanistic, social, and applied sciences.

 At the University of Utah, where I have taught since 2011, I am an Associate Professor of Religious Studies in the Department of World Languages and Cultures.
 I directed the university’s Middle East Center and Middle East Studies Program from 2015-2020, and served as Interim Director of the Religious Studies Program from 2017-2018.
-Currently, I serve as Director of Graduate Studies in my department, as well as the faculty liaison for the university’s collaborative exchange agreement with the Center for the Study of Applied Medical Anthropology at the University of Abomey-Calavi, Benin.
+Currently, I serve as Director of Graduate Studies in my department.

-My current long-term project is an examination of the intersections of spiritual and psychotherapeutic healing practices in West Africa, in both private and state-sponsored contexts.
+My current long-term project is an examination of the intersections of spiritual and psychotherapeutic healing practices in Benin, in both private and state-sponsored contexts.

 My work has been recognized and funded by a variety of sources, including the Association for the Study of the Middle East and Africa, the Council of American Overseas Research Centers, the Earhart Foundation, the Lucius N. Littauer Foundation, the National Endowment for the Humanities, the National Institutes of Health, the Posen Foundation, the Reed Foundation, and the United States Holocaust Memorial Museum, among others.